-The global oil shipping system transports oil from some of the world's most unstable areas.
+he global oil shipping system transports oil from some of the world's most unstable areas.
 It has functioned through wars, hurricanes, embargoes, and canal closures.
-While commercial tanker operators engage in apolitical pursuit of profit, however, the U.S. Navy's maintenance of the freedom of navigation that makes their operations possible is subject to complex geopolitical conditions.
-The People's Republic of China (PRC)'s rise as a commercial and military power over the past three decades is drawing renewed attention to a system that governments and private consumers around the world have long taken for granted.
+While commercial tanker operators engage in apolitical pursuit of profit, the U.S. Navy's maintenance of the freedom of navigation makes their operations possible.
+Now the People's Republic of China (PRC)'s rise as a commercial and military power over the past three decades is drawing renewed attention to a vital supply system that governments and private consumers around the world have long taken for granted.